Rather be Flying? You Betcha!

 Seaplane projects include a GWS Formosa on floats, a TM400 to fly on the same floats, and a Seamaster with both electric and glow power pods.

-a Laker, and a Northstar.
+Waiting to be built are a Pilot Lake Buccaneer, a Laker, and a Northstar.
 But a Coot electric ARF amphipian is on order for the sheer convenience of electric flight.

 I have since found that I need to lower the front of the floats, take-off's are a wet affair till it gets moving!